 About Brachial Plexus Birth Palsy Injury

 During a difficult birth, the brachial plexus nerves that run between the neck and shoulder can tear or stretch as the baby comes through the birth canal.
 Damaged nerves can lead to a loss of feeling and movement from the shoulder to the wrist and fingers.
-The severity of the injury will determine how much function your child loses.
+The severity of the injury will determine how much function your child lost.
 Symptoms can range from minor weakness to complete paralysis.

 A Team Approach to Birth-Related Brachial Plexus Injury